By Craig Neil. This post includes affiliate links.

 Out About Scotland Complete Guide to Ben More

 Ben More is the highest mountain on Mull at 3,169 feet (966 metres), which puts it firmly in Munro territory.
-It’s situated on the southwest of the island between Loch Na Keal and Loch Scridain and access is possible from either the north or the south thanks to the B8035 that circles it.
+It’s situated on the southwest of the island between Loch Na Keal and Loch Scridain, and access is possible from either the north or the south thanks to the B8035 that circles it.

-If I was to offer any advice it would be to tackle Ben More from the village of Dhiseig on the shores of Loch Na Keal and follow the moderate – but long – incline heading south to the summit.
+If I were to offer any advice, it would be to tackle Ben More from the village of Dhiseig on the shores of Loch Na Keal and follow the moderate but long incline heading south to the summit.
+The alternative route from the shore of Loch Scridain is far more challenging, starting off on a shallow incline before turning into a tough slog through boggy moorland and steep scree slopes.

-The reward you’ll get from the summit at the end of the 4-hour hike is well worth it though, and the mountainous landscape in this part of Mull has to be one of the most majestic in Scotland.
+The reward you’ll get from the summit at the end of the 4-hour hike is well worth it, and the mountainous landscape in this part of Mull has to be one of the most majestic in Scotland.
+There’s a lot of wildlife to see along the way too, so keep your eyes open for red deer foraging at the edges of the woodlands and sea eagles gliding above the lochs.

 If you’d like to know more about Munro-bagging, check out this post: A Guide To Munros in Scotland.